 Professional Professors and Researchers

 Great professors and researchers who are recognized internationally for their magnificent academic achievements in a particular course can qualify for EB-1 classification.
-In addition, a marvelous professor or researcher must have at least three (3) years’ experience in teaching or research in that academic area and enter the U.S. in a tenure or tenure track teaching or comparable research position at a university or other institution of higher education.
-If the employer is a private company rather than a university or educational institution, the department, division, or institute of the private employer must employ at least three persons full time in research activities and have achieved documented accomplishments in an academic studies.
+In addition, they must have at least three (3) years’ experience in teaching or research in that academic area and enter the U.S. in a tenure or tenure track teaching or comparable research position at a university or other institution of higher education.
+If the employer is a private company rather than a university or educational institution, the department, division, or institute must employ at least three persons full time in research activities and have achieved documented accomplishments in academic studies.

 Evidence that the professor or researcher is recognized as superior in the academic sphere must include documentation of at least two of the following: